culpixtg/blookets/README.md

 A: Nope!
 This is simply not possible, because it is server-side.

-**Q: Can I make my custom blook skins and use them?**
+**Q: Can I make custom blook skins and use them in game?**

-A: No, this is also currently not possible.
+A: Yes, this is possible even without these hacks!
+If you gain enough xp through grinding or using the addTokens hack, you will be able to make your own custom blooks under the Stats tab on Blooket.

 **Q: Ahhh!
 My account was banned!
 Was I just banned for hacking blooket?**
 ![Screen Shot 2021-10-07 at 6 39 06 PM](https://user-images.githubusercontent.com/92130749/136484808-0dada02e-ae99-49cd-b036-d2a13c8c9684.png)